SD-RSiX/GNS3-Lab/README.md

 ##
 ## AS2906-b
 docker build -t sd-rsix/as2906-b:latest containers-src/as2906-b
 ```

-## Importing to GNS3
+## GNS3

+This document does not cover GNS3 installation.
+The sections below cover how to import Docker and IOS into GNS3.

 ### Importing Docker images to GNS3

 After building the Docker images, open GNS3 and import all the _.gns3a_ files in the _GNS3-import_ folder (one by one).
 You may change some options in the importing dialog according to your preferences.

 ### Importing Cisco IOS image

-Open _Preferences_ window by going to _Edit_ > _Preferences_.
-Select _IOS Routers_ on the left and click _New_ on the right.
+Open _Preferences_ window by going to _Edit_ > _Preferences_, select _IOS Routers_ on the left and click _New_, on the right.
 Follow the dialog, but in the second window check _This is an EthernetSwitch router_, so GNS3 will attach a 16 ports switch module.

 ### Importing GNS3 project